danjohnson3141/Jekyll-Test/serializers/fields.md

-client_id, A reference key to an external record, string display_rank, Allows for arbitrary sorting of results, integer event_council, Info on the event_council, object; EventCouncil
+client_id, A reference key to an external record, string display_rank, Allows for arbitrary sorting of results, integer event_council, Info on the event_council, object; EventCouncil leaderboard_points, The cumulative number of points this user has, integer